 Finally, there are the consoles using an internal power supply with a standard cord you see on many electronics, the one with the connector shaped like an 8 (or an 8 whose other half is rectangular).
 This cord doesn’t convert the voltage in any way, so NEVER CONNECT A GENERIC EUROPEAN POWER CABLE TO AN NTSC SYSTEM EVEN IF IT FITS IN THE SOCKET, YOU WILL WRECK YOUR CONSOLE AND POSSIBLY YOURSELF.

-For these systems (original fat PlayStation, PS2, Saturn, Dreamcast, Xbox, 3DO, possibly others), you need a way to convert the voltage into something you can use, and in order to do that you need a step-down transformer.
+For these systems (original fat PlayStation, PS2, Saturn, Dreamcast, Xbox, 3DO, possibly others I don’t have on hand), you need a way to convert the voltage into something you can use, and in order to do that you need a step-down transformer.
 You can buy these hefty bricks at your local electronics store for about €25, and they’ll do the trick nicely.
 Just remember to connect them directly to the mains, extension cords might work but I wouldn’t risk it.

 Naturally, you’re also going to need a TV that supports 60 Hz, or you won’t be playing a whole lot of 60 Hz games.
 Any modern HDTV with RGB-SCART and component inputs should work, although keep in mind these don’t handle 240p correctly if they support it at all.
 If you’re going to play a lot of 8-bit, 16-bit and 32-bit games on an HDTV, I would highly recommend the XRGB-mini Framemeister or the Open Source Scan Converter (the current preferred option for most retro game folks, although I personally have no experience with it) as an upscaling solution.
 If you’re in the NTSC region, connecting a 50 Hz system to a display that only supports 60 Hz can be troublesome, but if all else fails you can use the Framemeister or OSSC to convert the signal to something the screen can use.